 Top of the Vienna must eat food.
 Wiener schnitzel is one of Austria’s national dishes and mostly all restaurants and eateries will be served this dish.
-It is made from thin cutlet of veal, pork, or chicken; breadcrumbs and pan-fried in butter of oil.
+It is made from a thin cutlet of veal, pork, or chicken; breadcrumbs and pan-fried in butter or oil.
 Normally served with a slide of lemon and potatoes, makes an excellent accompaniment.
 You can’t miss this dish when visiting Vienna.

 Best schnitzel in Vienna: The most famous Figlmüller, founded over 110 years ago served the biggest schnitzel in town.
 The portion for the schnitzel in Figlmüller is the size of a plate they’re served on!
 There are two Figlmüller branches nearby; Bäckerstraße and Wollzeile.
-Schnitzelwirt (Neubaugasse 52) is another great choice for an enormous portion of schnitzel in reasonable price.
+Schnitzelwirt (Neubaugasse 52) is another great choice for an enormous portion of schnitzel at a reasonable price.

-When visiting Vienna, you simply can’t leave without trying a nice pastries or dessert.
+When visiting Vienna, you simply can’t leave without trying nice pastries or dessert.
 Kaiserschmarrn is the number #1 dessert listed in Vienna.
-It is a shredded pancake, topped with raisins, powdered icing sugar, apple or plum sauce.
+It is a shredded pancake, topped with raisins, powdered icing sugar, and apple or plum sauce.
 Designed to satisfy your sweet tooth and perfect match with a nice cup of coffee.
 A desert out of heaven!

 Best Sachertorte in Vienna: Café Sacher (Philharmoniker Str.
 4) and Café Demel (Kohlmarkt 14).
-Legal battle over the use of the label of ‘The Original Sachertorte’ developed between these two cafes.
+Legal battle over the use of the label ‘The Original Sachertorte’ developed between these two cafes.
 Finally, the dispute ended in Hotel Sacher’s favor but both are supposed to be excellent.

 Apple strudel / Apfelstrudel

 Another best-known classic pastries in Austria is apple strudel or Apfelstrudel.
-Made with super-thin crispy pastry, and traditionally stuffed with cooking apples, raisins, rum, cinnamon, apple strudel often dusted with a sprinkling of sugar.
+Made with super-thin crispy pastry, and traditionally stuffed with cooking apples, raisins, rum, and cinnamon, the apple strudel often dusted with a sprinkling of sugar.
 With each bite, you can taste the sweetness of the fresh apples and the flaky pastry.
 Another perfect accompanied with a cup of hot coffee or tea.